lilanka/volgar/README.md

-# Volgar - A framework for scientific computing.
+# Volgar - Deep Learning Framework
-The framework is for serious computing purposes (i.e university assignments).
-If it doesn't support your needs, add it and use it.
-<br><br>
 This is the kind of first principle method of learning AI.
+Implemented reverse mode autodiff and neural networks.

 ## Autodiff
 PyTorch like automatic differentiation library.